top of page

 Often during the summer, the air moisture content is constantly moving up and down, as well as the temperature, and the wood tries to match this.
 If the moisture content drops, the wood will dry out further as it looks to reach an equilibrium – which can cause it to crack and split.

+Many people assume that this means the timber is damaged, and that the sculpture is defective.
+However, this is not the case.
+It is simply a case of the natural product adjusting to its environment over time.
 When the inner core of the timber is wetter than the outer section, the cracks will be evident, but once the wood's centre is also dried out to the level of the atmosphere it is in, these cracks and splits will dissipate.

 Foil work mirrors / 3D stars maintenance